gulfiliz/gulfiliz.github.io/_posts/2025-09-05-vacuum-energy.md

 will spontaneously emit a photon.

 Without vacuum fluctuations,
-an excited state would be a true eigenstate — it would never decay.
+an excited state would be a true eigenstate.
+It would never decay.

-Vacuum fluctuations of the electromagnetic field stimulate the atom to emit — the quantum vacuum is the trigger for every spontaneous emission in the universe.
+Vacuum fluctuations of the electromagnetic field stimulate the atom to emit.
+The quantum vacuum is the trigger for every spontaneous emission in the universe.

 Every photon ever emitted spontaneously